syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 ## Loading template in stacked column

 The SfDataGrid allows you to load any desired view inside a `StackedColumn` using the `StackedColumn.Template` property.
-Refer to the following code snippet to load a custom view inside a stacked column header.

 {% tabs %}
 {% highlight xaml %}